jburger/jburger.github.io/2016/February/1/macosx-azure-coreclr.md

 The github aspect is relatively interchangeable with other source control SaaS providers out there - I'll let you figure that part out.

 So lets crank up Terminal and make a project.
-Type in the following lines to get started...
+Type in the following lines to get started... (or use VS Code to create a similar structure)

 ```
 mkdir myApp && cd myApp